-- if the rule change was made, AEMO could apply the proposed rule immediately as transitional provisions are not required - there are no implementation costs for AEMO or market participants to implement the proposed rule.
+- a transitional period of three months would be required for AEMO to adjust its processes and procedures to implement the rule49 Therefore, the rule commences operation on 21 March 2021. - there are no implementation costs for AEMO or market participants to implement the proposed rule.50

-The Commission's draft rule includes transitional provisions.
-The transitional provisions provide that if AEMO issues a direction for non-market services prior to the commencement of the rule in this rule change, and the process for determining the amount of compensation under old clause 3.15.7A or clause 3.15.7B has commenced but not been completed, then the determination of compensation must be completed under old chapter 3.
-In these circumstances, any FPP would not apply to any future occurrences of the same service directed in the 12 months after the FPP was determined.
+The Commission's rule includes two additional transitional provisions.
+These provisions provide that if AEMO issues a direction for other compensable services prior to the commencement of the rule and the direction is:

+- completed prior to the commencement of the rule, and the process for determining the amount of compensation has commenced but not been completed, then the determination of compensation must be completed under old Chapter 3 of the NER.
+In these circumstances, any fair payment price would not apply to the same service directed in the 12 months after the fair payment price was determined - not completed prior to the commencement of the rule (i.e. straddles the rule commencement date), then the determination of compensation must be completed under old Chapter 3 of the NER.
+In these circumstances, any fair payment price would not apply to the same service directed in the 12 months after the fair payment price was determined.
-The Commission seeks stakeholder feedback regarding other potential transitional provisions that may be included in the final rule.
-This could include transitional provisions to deal with the situation where a direction for non-market services straddles the commencement date (i.e. a direction for non-market services that starts before the rule commencement date and finishes after the rule commences).
-Additional transitional provisions may be required to avoid uncertainty.

-The Commission seeks feedback from stakeholders on implementation timing and transitional provision in the draft rule.

-The Commission's reasons for making this draft determination are set out in section 3.4 and chapters 4 and 5 of this draft determination.
+The Commission's reasons for making this final determination are set out in section 3.4 and chapters 4 and 5 of this final determination.

-Further information on the legal requirements for making this draft rule determination is set out in Appendix B.
+Further information on the legal requirements for making this final rule determination is set out in Appendix B.